 Vision, Mission, & Strategic Plan

-CCD promotes excellence in teaching, learning, and service to a diverse community and enrolls over 8,000 students each year on its Auraria and Lowry campuses and online.
+CCD promotes excellence in teaching, learning, and service to a diverse community and enrolls more than 10,000 students annually.
 Among the student population, 92 percent are Colorado residents, more than 30 percent are Latinx, more than 50 percent self-identify as underrepresented, and our international students represent more than 40 nations.
 The College offers more than 100 degrees and certificates in transfer and occupational education, and CCD’s core classes are guaranteed to transfer to Colorado public colleges and universities.

 Vision Statement